refi64/vuedart/pages/intro.md

 Now run your app, enter a name, and watch the fireworks.
 (Not really, but actual fireworks take far too much effort.)

-<div id="computed"></div>
+<div id="methods"></div>

-## Declaring computed data
+## Declaring methods

 What if we want to, for instance, capitalize the name?
-VueDart lets you use Vue's computed properties, too:
+One approach to this is to use methods:

 ```dart
 @VueApp(el: '#app')